njwitthoeft/BeanCounter/README.md

 # BeanCounter
-image analysis for rapid phenotyping of soybeans
+Image analysis for rapid phenotyping of soybeans.
+Developing under the UROP @ University of Minnesota